Living with a mental health disorder is hard. Going outside, socializing, and enjoying the beautiful sunny days isn’t always easy.

 Getting an Emotional Support Animal in Surrey, Canada

-People who have been diagnosed with a mental illness should have an emotional support animal (ESA) by their side.
+People who have been diagnosed with a mental illness should consider having an emotional support animal (ESA) by their side.
 These animals offer companionship and shower their owners with love.

-If pet dogs help people feel less lonely, then you know that emotional support dogs are a crucial part of therapy for people who need their dogs even more!
-ESAs make living with mental illnesses such as anxiety and depression more manageable.
-Once your dog has ESA status, next time you have an anxiety attack, your four-legged buddy will be right there to calm you down and help you feel better.
+ESAs can make living with mental illnesses such as anxiety and depression more manageable.
+The next time you have an anxiety attack, for instance, your four-legged ESA will be right there to calm you down and help you feel better.

 Definition of an Assistance Animal According to Canadian Law

-A service dog is an assistance animal.
+A service dog is a well-known type of assistance animal.
 They go through intensive training to perform specific tasks for their owners.
 Think of a guide dog helping a blind person cross the road, for example.

 Psychiatric service dogs are also assistance dogs.
-Two of their many tasks is reminding their owner to take their meds on time and getting help when they have a panic attack.
+Two of their many tasks is reminding their owner to take their meds on time and getting help when their owner has a panic attack.

-Lastly, emotional support animals are also assistance animals.
+Lastly, in certain provinces, emotional support animals are also considered assistance animals.
 They help people with a mental or emotional disability live their lives hassle-free.
 Through companionship and affection, they better their owner’s mental health and overall wellbeing.

 Therapy animals don’t fit into this category.
-They do brighten up the day of nursing homes’ residents and hospital patients.
-However, they’re not given to one single person and, thus, are not considered assistance animals.
+They do brighten up the day of nursing home residents and hospital patients.
+But because they’re not given to one single person, they’re not considered assistance animals.

 Notice how we haven’t mentioned pets yet?
-That is because they’re not considered assistance animals.
-This means they don’t enjoy the privileges and legal rights an ESA and a service dog do.
+That’s because they’re not considered assistance animals.
+This means they don’t enjoy the privileges and legal rights that ESAs and service dogs do.

 So how can you tell a pet from an ESA?
 That’s simple — through an emotional support animal letter!

 Do you want any of the benefits and privileges that come with owning an ESA?
-Then, you absolutely need an emotional support letter.
+Then you absolutely need an emotional support letter.
 It’s a legal document that proves you have a diagnosed mental or emotional condition and that your ESA is a part of your clinical treatment plan.

 Travel Laws: The Canadian Transportation Agency